raspberrypilearning/amazing-image-identifier/en/step_6.md

 --- collapse ---
 ---
-title: Adding arguments to your program
+title: Add arguments to your program
 ---

-Once it’s created, you will need to add each argument your program uses to the parser.
+Once it is created, you need to add each argument used by your program to the parser.
 ```python
 parser.add_argument(argument_name,
                     help=argument_help,
                     type=value_type)
 ```
  + `argument_name` is a string that gives the name of the argument.
 This string also decides whether the argument is positional, or flagged, by whether it begins with a minus.
-For example `image_path` would be positional, while `-search` would be flagged.
+For example, `image_path` would be positional, while `-search` would be flagged.
- + `argument_help` is a string describing what the argument does, and the types of values it expects.
+ + `argument_help` is a string that describes what the argument does and the types of values it expects.
  + `value_type` is a Python data type.
 The parser treats arguments as strings by default.
-So, if you want to take in a string, you don’t need to include a type parameter.
-If you want to take in values of other types, you will need to specify the expected type here.
-There are a lot of these, but the ones you might need are:
+So, if you want to take in a string, you do not need to include a type parameter.
+If you want to take in values of other types, you need to specify the expected type here.
+There are a lot of options, but the ones you might need are:
     + `pathlib.Path` — the path to a file
     + `int` — an integer
-    + `float` — a floating point number (a number with a decimal point)
+    + `float` — a floating-point number (a number with a decimal point)

-Here’s an example of how you might create a parser and add some suitable arguments to it.
+Below is an example of how you might create a parser and add some suitable arguments to it.

 ```python
 from argparse import ArgumentParser